Viki Gabor

 Wiktoria "Viki" Gabor (born 10 July 2007) is a Polish singer.
 She began her career in 2019, as a runner-up on the second season of The Voice Kids Poland, and then later won the Junior Eurovision Song Contest 2019 with the song "Superhero".
-She is the second Polish entrant to win the contest, and her win marked the first time a country had won the contest twice in a row, and on homesoil.
+She is the second Polish entrant to win the contest, and her win marked the first time a country had won the contest twice in a row, and on home soil.

 Early life

 Gabor was born in Hamburg to a Polish Romani family.
-After her birth, they returned to Poland, later moving to the United Kingdom, and then settling in Kraków when she was seven.
+After her birth, they returned to Poland, later moving to the United Kingdom, and then settling in Nowa Huta when she was seven.
 Gabor has an elder sister named Melisa, who is a composer and songwriter.

 Career

-2019–present: The Voice Kids Poland, Junior Eurovision, and breakthrough

 In late-2018, Gabor competed in the auditions for second season of The Voice Kids Poland.
 She joined the team of Tomson & Baron, and proceeded to continue to advance through the competition, ultimately reaching the finals and releasing her debut single "Time".

 After The Voice Kids, Gabor was selected to perform "Time" at Young Choice Awards of the Top of the Top Sopot Festival 2019.
 Afterwards, she was selected to compete in the rebooted Szansa na sukces, which was being used to select the Polish representative for the Junior Eurovision Song Contest 2019.
 Gabor advanced to the finals, where she ultimately was declared the winner with the song "Superhero".
 Junior Eurovision was held on 24 November in Gliwice.
 Gabor performed eleventh in the competition, and ultimately won the competition, placing second with the professional juries and scoring the highest with the online fan vote.
 This win marked Gabor as the second Polish entrant to ever win the Junior Eurovision Song Contest, the first time a performer representing the host-nation won Junior Eurovision, and made Poland the first country to win the contest twice in a row.

 Since Junior Eurovision 2019, Gabor has released several singles, including "Ramię w ramię" with Kayah and "Getaway" in late April 2020.
 As part of a collaborative album with other child singers Roksana Węgiel, Marcin Maciejczak, Zuza Jabłońska and group 4dreamers, Gabor released her song "Still Standing" (co-written by herself and her sister Melisa).
 Gabor also released her single "Forever and a Night" in July 2020.
 In August 2020, she released "Not Gonna Get It", the last single from her debut album to be released before its première.